dherges/bootstrap-template/README.md

 A project template to quickly kick-off a project based on Twitter's Bootstrap framework.

+# Kick-Off

+Checkout or download, then

+	cd {my-project-directory}
+	npm install
+	bower install
+	make

+And there you go!
+Off and running!

 # Package and Dependency Management

 Build tool dependencies are managed by npm, project package management is done by bower.

-It's required that you have [node](http://nodejs.org "node.js") and [npm](https://npmjs.org, "npm") installed on your system.
+It's required that you have [node](http://nodejs.org "node.js") and [npm](https://npmjs.org "npm") installed on your system.
 Then, all other dependencies are managed (including bower which is managed by npm – wooohooo, how meta that is!).

  * Install local dependencies for build tools (as specified in package.json):
    * `npm install` or